jomit/blockchain-iot-edge/README.md

 #### Test Smartcontract module code

-- Start Ganache `ganache-cli --secure -u 0`
+- Start Ganache `ganache-cli --secure -u 0 -h <raspberry pi IP address>`
     - The -u option is to unlock the account, see ganache-cli options for more details.
 - In `testing\Program.cs` update
     - `abi` and `binary` variables with the ones copied above